bikesh19/English-text-to-Nepali/README.md

 - Develop a GUI version for non-technical users 🖥️.
 - Integrate with popular text editors and IDEs for seamless Nepali typing.

-## License 📝

-This project is open-source under the MIT License.